vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

     <img alt="A sample Cost Report grouped by Tag showing a mobile and data tag" width="100%" src="/img/virtual-tag-provider-report.png" />
 </div>

-###  Virtual Tagging Example 2: Consolidate Existing Tags
+#### Virtual Tagging Example 2: Consolidate Existing Tags

 You have a tagging practice established at your organization, but teams often create tags with spelling variations, tags with typos, or they create duplicate tags.
 For example, the `data` team has resources tagged with `data`, `Data`, and `data-prod`.
 This is an issue across many of your teams.
 You want to consolidate all these tags, across providers, into one `data` tag.

+##### Step 1: Create a New Tag

 You create a tag key called `Teams` to override existing tags.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="The Tag Key field displayed in the Virtual Tags UI; the name Teams is entered" width="80%" src="/img/virtual-provider-tag-key.png" />
 </div>

+##### Step 2: Add Tag Values and Filters

 You add the corresponding set of virtual tag values and filters.
 In this example, all permutations of the `data` team tag are combined into one virtual tag.